Veyniac/modular-synthesizer/README.md

 Eurorack system.
 However, I have included annotated schematics, code, and the KiCad .sch files for each module, which should be enough for you to make your own version of one of my designs.

+You can see more pictures on my [portfolio site](https://sites.google.com/view/eerkesportfolio/modular-synthesizer).

 ## Current modules:
 - Clock
 - CV+Gate Sequencer